Generic Name: efavirenz (e FAV ir enz)

 Take Sustiva exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Take Sustiva on an empty stomach at bedtime, unless your doctor tells you otherwise.
+Take Sustiva on an empty stomach at bedtime.

-To make swallowing easier, you may open the Sustiva capsule and sprinkle the medicine into a spoonful of applesauce, yogurt, or grape jelly.
-You may also mix the medicine with infant formula if you are giving the medicine to a baby too young for solid foods.
-Swallow right away without chewing.
-Do not save the mixture for later use.
+To make swallowing easier, you may open a capsule and sprinkle the medicine into a spoonful of applesauce, yogurt, or grape jelly.
+You may also mix the medicine with infant formula if you are giving the medicine to a baby.
+Swallow the mixture right away.
+Do not save it for later use.

 After taking Sustiva using the sprinkle method, do not eat for the next 2 hours.
-If you have given this medicine mixture to a baby, do not feed infant formula for at least 2 hours.
+Sustiva mixed with infant formula should be given to the baby right away.
+But do not feed the baby any more formula for at least 2 hours afterward.

-This medicine comes with patient instructions for mixing the capsule contents with soft food or infant formula.
+Sustiva comes with instructions for mixing the capsule contents with soft food or infant formula.
 Follow these directions carefully.
-Ask your doctor or pharmacist if you have any questions.
+Ask your pharmacist if you have any questions.

 If a child is using this medicine, tell your doctor if the child has any changes in weight.
 Sustiva doses are based on weight in children, and any changes may affect your child's dose.